hantsy/spring-puzzles/docs/programming-models.md

 As a developer building RESTful services with Spring Boot, you now have several powerful programming models to choose from, such as WebMvc or WebFlux for the tech stack, and annotated controllers or functional routers for code style.

-In this article, we will explore **six essential programming models** that every Spring Boot developer should know when building RESTful services.
+In this post, we will explore **six essential programming models** that every Spring Boot developer should know when building RESTful services.

 ---